jose-correia/surf-ai-chatbot/README.md

 - Costa da Caparica
 - Guincho

-This API integrates with **Google's Dialogflow**, which resourtes to Machine Learning algorithms to train the bot in order to understand and learn what is spoken to him.
+This API integrates with [Google Dialogflow](https://dialogflow.com), which resourtes to Machine Learning algorithms to train the bot in order to understand and learn what is spoken to him.

 Queries can be done asking questions like: